 Student chapter officers were invited as well.

-Rolling out a program looking for University students to serve as mentors to introduce
+Rolling out a program looking for University students to serve as mentors to elementary / high school students.

-$1500 to your chapter if your chapter
+$1500 to your chapter if your chapter completes a required number of mentoring hours

 “Learn again” the program is called

 Second secession on communications – how to make an effective email and social media.
-SAE International has decided they are not going to make the email addresses available to us.
+SAE International has decided they are not going to make the missing email addresses available to us via the ftp downloaded rosters.

 It would be really nice to have an editor in Connection+.
-HTML editor is their answer.
+HTML template is their answer.
 Not good for us though.
 We need something easier.
 15-20 people in the 2 secessions Kenn Sinko attended.
 Worth your time to look at the recordings.
 Pretty poor attendance per Dan and Kenn.
 Technology was good, could see the screens, content was worthwhile but did not reach a wide audience.
 Recordings are available via the link in the email.

 Monthly Technical Meeting Programs – By Committee: